-Ignorant and Proud to Be So: Inside the Minds of Those Who Think They Already Know Everything
+Ignorant and Proud: Inside the Minds of Those Who Think They Already Know Everything

 In this article we will discuss a very important, if often underestimated, topic, namely ignorance and its impact on society.
 We will take a look at its evolution in history, trying to understand how the ancients perceived it and how it is viewed in contemporary times.
 We will try to understand the root causes behind closed-mindedness and the motivations that drive a person to boast about his or her intellectual limitations.
 Through a modern movie about a society based on stupidity, we will stimulate readers to reflect and try to get out of the tunnel of ignorance.